-I. General Meal Per Diem Guidelines
+General Meal Per Diem Guidelines

-II.
 Required Meal Claim Deductions

-Employees traveling overnight will be paid a per diem amount designed to cover the cost of three meals per day for all days of travel other than the day of departure and return.
-The maximum per diem for three meals is $28.00 per day for travel within non-high cost areas of Georgia.
-Employees traveling overnight within the State of Georgia non-high cost areas, will receive 100% reimbursement on the first and last day of travel, less any provided meal(s).
+Travelers staying overnight within the State of Georgia will be paid a per diem amount designed to cover the cost of three meals per day for all days of travel.
+See the following link to meal per diem allowances on the State Accounting Office website: https://sao.georgia.gov/state-travel-policy.
+Travelers staying overnight within the State of Georgia non-high cost areas will receive 100% reimbursement on the first and last day of travel, less any provided meal(s).

 (Domestic U.S. and International Travel)

 Meal Per Diem During Non-Overnight Travel: One-Day Trips

 Each department head or their delegate is to determine the reasonableness of when an overnight stay is justified.